Introduction

 -

 Be Patient: The review process can take several months, and processing times vary based on the complexity of your case.
-During this time, maintain communication with your healthcare providers and keep records of any changes in your condition.
+During this time, maintain communication with your healthcare providers and keep any changes in your condition.
 A thoroughly documented assertion can greatly enhance your likelihood of approval, as detailed health evidence is vital for illustrating the seriousness of your condition.

 Remember, we’re here to help you every step of the way.